 What’s the difference between L2TP/IPsec and OpenVPN?

 L2TP/IPsec is widely supported by most OSes and is easier to set up with built-in clients, but it can be slower than WireGuard or OpenVPN on some networks.
 OpenVPN and WireGuard often offer better performance and finer-grained configurations for modern networks. however, L2TP/IPsec remains a reliable, compatible option for many small setups.
-Checkpoint vpn price: comprehensive guide to licensing, tiers, and total cost for Check Point VPN solutions
+Does microsoft edge have free vpn 2026

 Can I run both a VPN server and a VPN client on EdgeRouter at the same time?